-In fact, drivers aged 17-21 could save an average of £1,392 by choosing black box insurance over a standard policy (based on quotes generated by uSwitch between May and July 2016).
+In fact, drivers aged 17-21 with zero no claims could save an average of £1,392 by choosing black box insurance over a standard policy (based on quotes generated by uSwitch between September and November 2016).

 Drivers using their cars outside of peak traffic hours could also save, as some insurers charge less for miles driven when the roads are emptier and accidents less likely.